fission/fission.io/content/en/docs/reference/glossary.md

 ### HTTP Trigger / Route

 It is a type of trigger that invokes a Fission function whenever there is an HTTP request.
-You can specify a relative URL and HTTP method for a HTTP trigger.
+You can specify a relative URL and HTTP method for an HTTP trigger.

 ---